-When a company names a pea ‘Avalanche’, gardeners anticipate a big harvest.
-And that’s just what you get with Avalanche pea plants.
+When a company names a pea ‘Avalanche.’ gardeners anticipate a big harvest.
+That’s just what you get with Avalanche pea plants.
 They produce impressive loads of snow peas in summer or fall.
 If you’ve been thinking of planting peas in your garden, read on for information about Avalanche snow peas.

 About Avalanche Pea Plants